sortelli/tankbeta/README.md

 The included ```Makefile``` will build the game.
 Along with the typical build tools (make, gcc, pkg-config, etc) you will need libsdl v1.2.15 and SDL_ttf v2.0.11.

 Using Homebrew on Mac, these dependencies can be installed with:

     % brew install sdl sdl_ttf

+On Linux using ```apt-get```, install with:

+    % sudo apt-get install libsdl1.2-dev libsdl-ttf2.0-dev

 ### Make